We'll be changing this menu soon - all of these links and more will be on a new staff homepage. Try the new page now »

 Go to the Support us section

-ISO 27001 has started...a two year project to securely and efficiently organise the University’s information.Information is a valuable asset for the University, so the way we organise it and manage its security should be a high priority.
-The Information Management team are beginning a two year project to achieve the globally recognised certification ISO 27001 - a series of standards that help to identify any risks to your information and to put in place appropriate controls to help reduce this risk.
+ISO 27001 is well underway...a two year project to securely and efficiently organise the University’s information.Information is a valuable asset for the University, so the way we organise it and manage its security is a high priority.
+The Information Management team are halfway through this two year project to achieve the globally recognised certification ISO 27001 - a series of standards that help to identify any risks to your information and to put in place appropriate controls to help reduce this risk.

-ISO 27001 has started...a two year project to securely and efficiently organise the University’s information.
+ISO 27001 is well underway...a two year project to securely and efficiently organise the University’s information.

 Oxford Brookes University recognises that information and its associated processes, systems and networks are valuable assets and that the management of personal data has important implications for individuals.
 Through its security policies, procedures and structures, the University will facilitate the secure and uninterrupted flow of information, both within the University and in external communications.
 The University believes that security is an integral part of the information sharing which is essential to academic and corporate endeavour.